 - What’s your coaching experience and track record with leaders like me?

-While direct experience in the client’s industry or function is not an indicator of improved coaching outcomes, clients should inquire about that if it’s important to them.
-More critically, clients should inquire about the coaches’ experience coaching leaders at a similar level and with similar desired outcomes.
+While direct experience in your industry or function is not an indicator of improved coaching outcomes, you should inquire about that if it’s important to you.
+More critically, you should inquire about the coaches’ experience coaching leaders at a similar level and with similar desired outcomes.

-- How do you define and measure success in a coaching engagement?
+- How does the coach define and measure success in a coaching engagement?

 Outcomes in coaching can be defined externally and internally.
 External success is concrete, observable, and measurable.
 Internal success can be measured more subjectively by the “joy and ease” you experience at work and in life.
 Coaching is a holistic modality, so quality coaches will be attentive to both aspects.